MichaelCurrin/netflix-assistant/README.md

 # Netflix Assistant
 > A tool to help search and filter shows and movies on Netflix using the ReelGood API.

 ReelGood is a site which provides listing of TV shows and movies across many online services, including Netflix.
 They have a great GUI on their website which is easy to navigate and they also use an API as part of this.
 I wanted to build my own show guide reports, so I pull data from their API with client-side JS and render it on a website.

+## Setup and run

+### Local

+Clone the repo.

+Start a web server in the root directory.

+Open the browser.

+### Remote

-The application can be run locally and on Github Pages.
+This repo can be deployed on Github Pages or Netlify.

 ## Source of data